ShivaniPanjala/java-springboot-interview-ques/garbage-collection.md

 # GC Algorithms
 **Mark and Sweep Algorithm**(100MB)
    - Mark Phase - the object is `reachable`(there is a reference path from stack/static/active threads. to the object) → it is `marked alive`
    - Sweep Phase - object is `unreachable`(no references → eligible for GC) → it stays `unmarked`-> All unmarked (unreachable) objects are cleaned up from the heap.

-**Mark and Compact**(2GB) - Mark all reachable objects, then shift them together to remove gaps and eliminate fragmentation.
+**Mark and Compact**(2GB)
+   - Mark all reachable objects, then shift them together to remove gaps and eliminate fragmentation.

 **G1 GC (Garbage First)** (>2GB)
    - Splits heap into regions, each region can be anything (eden, s1, old etc...)
    - collects priority regions first.
    - -XX:MaxGCPauseMillis=200(ms) -> Sets a target value for desired maximum pause time
 ---

-**Common problems and solutions**
+- **Common problems and solutions**
     - Long or growing pauses : increase heap, raise MaxGCPauseMillis
     - Frequent Full GCs : increase heap size

--**Garbage collectors in java**
+- **Garbage collectors in java**
     1. `G1 Garbage Collector (G1GC)` - Default from java 9+,  Efficient for multi-threaded, low-pause apps, high throughput, low latency
     2. Serial GC (single-threaded, small apps)
     3. Parallel GC (max throughput)
     4. CMS (Concurrent Mark-Sweep) (deprecated)
     5. ZGC (low latency)
     6. Shenandoah GC (ultra low pause)

 - **When Does an Object Become Eligible for GC?**
     - Its reference is set to null
     - It goes out of scope
     - It forms an island of isolation (cyclic garbage)

 - **Can You Force Garbage Collection?**
     - Not exactly.
     - You can request it, but JVM may ignore it.

 - **Benefits of Garbage Collection**
     - Reduces memory leaks
     - Simplifies development (no manual free() like C)
     - Prevents many memory-related crashes

--**Limitations**
+- **Limitations**
     - GC pauses (stop-the-world events)
     - Overhead of running GC cycles
     - Not deterministic → can't predict exactly when GC will run